The Vermont Statutes Online

 (f) When findings are required under this section, the court shall make either written findings of fact or oral findings of fact on the record.
 (Added 2017, No. 97 (Adj.
 Sess.), § 1, eff.
 April 11, 2018.)

 (b) A respondent who attends a hearing held under section 4053, 4054, or 4055 of this title at which a temporary or final order under this subchapter is issued and who receives notice from the court on the record that the order has been issued shall be deemed to have been served.
 A respondent notified by the court on the record shall be required to adhere immediately to the provisions of the order.
-However, even when the court has previously notified the respondent of the order, the court shall transmit the order for additional service by a law enforcement agency.
+The clerk shall mail a copy of the order to the respondent at the respondent’s last known address.

 (c) Extreme risk protection orders shall be served by the law enforcement agency at the earliest possible time and shall take precedence over other summonses and orders.
 Orders shall be served in a manner calculated to ensure the safety of the parties.
 Methods of service that include advance notification to the respondent shall not be used.
 The person making service shall file a return of service with the court stating the date, time, and place at which the order was delivered personally to the respondent.

 (d) If service of a notice of hearing issued under section 4053 or 4055 of this title cannot be made before the scheduled hearing, the court shall continue the hearing and extend the terms of the order upon request of the petitioner for such additional time as it deems necessary to achieve service on the respondent.
 (Added 2017, No. 97 (Adj.
 Sess.), § 1, eff.
-April 11, 2018.)
+April 11, 2018; amended 2023, No. 161 (Adj.
+Sess.), § 9, eff.
+July 1, 2024.)

 (a) Except as otherwise specified, proceedings commenced under this subchapter shall be in accordance with the Vermont Rules for Family Proceedings and shall be in addition to any other available civil or criminal remedies.